Fertility Mental Health:

 Tracking cycles, timing intercourse, taking supplements, showing up for every appointment.
 And still, month after month, the test is negative.

 Or maybe you're further along: injections in your stomach, early morning monitoring, embryo transfers that didn't take.
-Each cycle a small death.
+Each cycle its own kind of loss.

 Here's what no one tells you: the hardest part isn't the medical protocol.
 It's what happens to your mind.

 The silence.
 The shame.
-The creeping sense that your body is broken and maybe you are too.
+The feeling that your body is failing you and that somehow, that means something about you.

 If you're reading this at 2am after another failed cycle, or crying in your car after a baby shower, or wondering if you'll ever feel like yourself again, this page is for you.